Why Machine Footprint Matters When Moving Mulch or Soil

 The wheelbarrow handles the footprint-sensitive placement.

-Why Front-Mounted Carts Are Still Limited by Footprint
+6. Why Machine-Carried Equipment Is Still Limited by Machine Footprint

 - Beds